 Marketing can teach you how to communicate, how to problem solve and create strategy.
 It can help you to discover design, style and verbal flair, and build your own voices through the brands of someone else.
 It is an incredibly lucrative industry, with an invaluable attachment to every business, brand and corporation it touches.
 Marketing can make or break a business, and is one of the best possible sectors for a creative professional to enter.

 Then why is it so difficult?
 Why is marketing slowly becoming one of the hardest industries to make a pathway into, going unnoticed and unrecognised in the economy’s toughest climate.
 Well the voices of marketers, like so many others in creative fields, are often lost behind their content, and so finding the right kind of person to both sell their brand and themselves, is a job that no recruiter enjoys.

 So how can you make a difference?
 How can you stand out in your field and be the one applicant that every company is desperate to utilise?

-The right route into Marketing can come from anywhere.
-Some of the most inspiring Marketers in the world began their careers in a completely unrelated field, and some of them are fulfilling their lifelong dream of working in the industry.
+The right route into marketing can come from anywhere.
+Some of the most inspiring marketers in the world began their career in a completely unrelated field, and some of them are fulfilling their lifelong dream of working in the industry.
 So make sure that your path is the right one for you, and keep working to find the right role for your passion – it’ll be worth it.
 I promise.